§ 6308. Purchase, consumption, possession or transportation of liquor or malt or brewed beverages.

 2012 Amendment.
 Act 205 amended subsec. (b).
 Section 2 of Act 205 provided that the amendment shall apply to offenses committed on or after the effective date of section 2.

 2004 Amendment.
 Act 207 amended subsec. (c)(1).
-See sections 28 and 29 of Act 207 in the appendix to this title for special provisions relating to applicability and construction of law.
+See section 29 of Act 207 in the appendix to this title for special provisions relating to construction of law.

 2000 Amendment.
 Act 4 amended subsec. (a).